IDENTIFY. ATTRACT. ENGAGE.

 Introduction

-Identifying your market is based on two things:
+Identifying your market, or selecting your target audience, is based on two things:

 • The utility of your solution to solve a potential customer need, and

-• The ability and willingness for a potential customer to purchase your solution.
+• The ability and willingness of a potential customer to purchase your solution.

 Attracting customers requires communicating the right message to the right audience at the right time with the right media.